Hermias (philosopher)

-Hermias (/hɜrˈmaɪəs/; Ἑρμείας Hermeias) was a Neoplatonist philosopher who was born in Alexandria c.
-410 AD.
+Hermias (/hɜrˈmaɪəs/; Ἑρμείας, Hermeias; c.
+410 – before 470 AD) was a Neoplatonic philosopher who was born in Alexandria.

 He went to Athens and studied philosophy under Syrianus.
 He married Aedesia, who was a relative of Syrianus, and who had originally been betrothed to Proclus, but Proclus broke the engagement off after receiving a divine warning.
 Hermias brought Syrianus' teachings back to Alexandria, where he lectured in the school of Horapollo, receiving an income from the state.
-He died c.
-450 AD (but before 470 AD), at a time when his children, Ammonius and Heliodorus, were still small.
-Aedesia, however, continued to receive an income from the state, in order to raise the children, enabling them to become philosophers.
+He died some time before 470 AD, at a time when his children, Ammonius and Heliodorus, were still small.
+Aedesia, however, continued to receive an income from the state in order to raise the children, enabling them to become philosophers.

 A Commentary on the Phaedrus written by Hermias survives.
 It consists of notes based on the lectures conducted by Syrianus concerning Plato's Phaedrus.